TajaKuzman/Benchmarking-Text-Classification-on-South-Slavic/DIALECT-COPA-Benchmark/systems/other-closed-models/README.md

 - [`anthropic/claude-sonnet-4.5`](https://openrouter.ai/anthropic/claude-sonnet-4.5)

 We use the same prompt as for the local and OpenAI models, and use the same code as for the OpenAI models.

+`google/gemini-2.5-pro` outputted some empty responses (app.
+2-4 per dataset) - the invalid responses were manually replaced with `2` so that accuracy could be calculated (if the invalid response is a string, this introduced problems)